hughbris/grav-plugin-pushy/README.md

 Installing the Pushy plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

+> You may need to run `composer install`.
+I haven't tried this yet, so FIXME on that!!

 ### GPM Installation (Preferred)

 > This option will be available if/when this plugin is mature enough to be accepted into the official Grav plugin repository.